Routes from Larche through

 Refuge (on left) and Lac du Rabuons from new trail (click photo to enlarge).

-In the summer of 2009 I used the newly created trail (not at this writing in 2012 on any map or Google Earth, but the Hut Guardian can sketch it on your map for you) that runs southeast along the French side of the crest.
+In the summer of 2009 I used the newly created trail now visible on geoportail.gouv.fr (click to add the IGN maps in the advanced version) and probably on recent maps, that runs southeast along the French side of the crest.
 I can recommend this trail for average walkers provided all the snow is off the trail.
 Ask at the Rabuons refuge if the trail is clear (in a normal year by mid-July), making very clear to them your level of skill.
 (The guardian, being a mountaineer, as in most refuges, is likely to assume that it is easy to go around snowfields by climbing up and down the rocks, or to hack out steps to cross them.)
 If there is snow on the trail, descend to St. Etienne-de-Tinée, and either follow the GR 5 or if you are not a "purist", take a bus or a taxi to Isola 2000 and pick up the Boreon trail there, saving a day or two.

 View from the new trail towards Auron village, 1000 meters (3300 feet) down, where the GR5 passes.